malucart/TimingAttack/README.md

 $dBUsername = "root";
 $dBPassword = "abc123";
 $dBName = "webserverdb";
-4. Open website/index.php on browser.
-It should be like that:
+4. The folder should be into the Xampp folder too, in my case it is found in C:\xampp\htdocs\phplessons\myfirstphp.
+On browser, it shows up as http://localhost/phplessons/myfirstphp/index.php.
+And, it should be like this:
 ![Website Design](Screenshots/website.png)